-- People who want a powerful laptop for productivity tasks
+- People looking for a reasonably priced laptop for productivity tasks

-There are many good things to say about the Huawei MateBook D16:
+There are a lot of good things to say about the HUAWEI MateBook D 16 2024:

 - It looks good and has a minimalistic design